-Tropical Storm Sally to form in Gulf of Mexico Saturday, head for landfall in Louisiana
+Tropical Storm Sally forms in Gulf of Mexico with landfall forecast in Louisiana Wednesday as hurricane

-Intensification will ensue soon thereafter, and there’s a chance the system could make a run toward hurricane strength as it draws nearer to shore, most likely in coastal Louisiana on Wednesday.
+Intensification was expected to ensue soon thereafter, and it is now forecast to make landfall at hurricane strength as it draws nearer to shore, most likely in coastal Louisiana on Wednesday.

-Tropical storm watches are up from the Big Bend of Florida west of Tallahassee to near Fort Walton Beach, Fla., and additional tropical storm or hurricane watches will likely be issued later on Saturday for northern portions of the Gulf Coast.
+A Storm Surge Watch is in effect from the Mouth of the Mississippi River to the Alabama/Florida Border, including Lake Pontchartrain, Lake Maurepas, Lake Borgne, and Mobile Bay.
+“Life threatening storm surge is possible along the Gulf Coast beginning on Monday,” the Hurricane Center stated.

+A Hurricane Watch is in effect from Grand Isle Louisiana to the Alabama/Florida border, including Lake Pontchartrain, Lake Maurepas, and metropolitan New Orleans.
+Assuming the storm reaches hurricane status, as is forecast, such conditions could begin moving ashore as soon as early Tuesday, the Hurricane Center said.

+A Tropical Storm watch issued earlier on Saturday was extended westward from the Okaloosa/Walton County Line in Florida to the Alabama/Florida Border.

-Once the system, currently dubbed Tropical Depression 19, becomes Sally, it will be the nineteenth named storm of the 2020 Atlantic hurricane season, and the earliest S storm on record.
+Tropical Storm Sally is the 19th named storm of the 2020 Atlantic hurricane season and the earliest S storm on record.
 An average season winds up with close to 11 named storms.
-Yet 2020 has already recorded the earliest-observed C, E, F, G, H, I, J, K, L, M, N, O, P and R storms.
+But 2020 has already recorded the earliest-observed C, E, F, G, H, I, J, K, L, M, N, O, P and R storms.
 The vast majority have been short-lived and weak, other than Hurricane Laura, which slammed Louisiana as a Category 4 storm in late August.

-After Sally forms, only three names will remain available on the 2020 Atlantic naming list before we are forced to dip into the Greek alphabet.
-And with two additional tropical storms and three areas to watch in the Atlantic, it looks like activity won’t slow anytime soon.
+After Sally, only three names are available on the 2020 Atlantic naming list before we are forced to dip into the Greek alphabet.
+And with another tropical depression, a storm and three areas to watch in the Atlantic, it looks like activity won’t slow anytime soon.

-Tropical Depression to become Tropical Storm Sally, churn toward northern Gulf
+Tropical Storm Sally to churn toward northern Gulf

-At 8 a.m.
-Saturday, the low-level center of Tropical Depression 19, or incipient Sally, was located over the southwestern Florida Peninsula.
-The National Hurricane Center stated it had maximum sustained winds of 35 mph.
-A few gusts of 30 to 35 mph were observed over the Sunshine State overnight, including a 33 mph gust in Miami.
-The depression was moving due west at 9 mph.
+At 5 p.m.
+Saturday, the low-level center of Tropical Storm Sally was located 30 miles southwest of Naples over the Gulf of Mexico.
+The National Hurricane Center stated it had maximum sustained winds of 40 mph.
+The storm was moving west at 7 mph.

-In their 5 a.m. forecast discussion, the National Hurricane Center noted that the depression “was close to tropical storm strength when it moved ashore in Miami-Dade county” with strong wind gusts, but “there were no surface observations of... sustained winds” of tropical storm force, which is above 39 mph.
-Winds must be sustained at tropical storm force for a system to be named.
+The National Hurricane Center noted the depression “was close to tropical storm strength when it moved ashore in Miami-Dade county” with strong wind gusts, but “there were no surface observations of … sustained winds” of tropical storm force, which is above 39 mph.
+Winds must be sustained at tropical storm force for a system to be named, and that threshold was reached early this afternoon, according to the Hurricane Center.

-A flood watch is in effect for much of the southern and central Florida Peninsula, where a broad 2 to 4 inches of rainfall were likely.
+A flood watch is in effect for much of the southern and central Florida Peninsula, where a broad 2 to 4 inches of rainfall was likely, with higher amounts over the Florida Keys.

-The storm is struggling to consolidate around a single low-level circulation, which would allow it to build intensity and centralize its heaviest shower and thunderstorm activity.
-Some strong winds in the middle and upper atmosphere, blowing from the north, have been limiting the storm’s intensity.

-The National Hurricane Center is calling for the system to receive a name on Saturday evening, and then become a high-end tropical storm in the eastern Gulf by early Monday.
+The National Hurricane Center is calling for the system to become a high-end tropical storm in the eastern Gulf by early Monday.
 Bands of heavy rain could overspread the Florida Panhandle, coastal Louisiana and southern Mississippi by late Monday or Tuesday, as the system churns west-northwest.

-There is also a chance that the track may be shifted farther westward, with soon-to-be-Sally exhibiting a more westward component to its motion.
+There is also a chance that the track may be shifted farther westward, with Sally exhibiting a more westward component to its motion.

 What to expect

 Heavy rain, strong wind gusts, coastal flooding and a few tornadoes are all possible as Tropical Storm Sally hits land next week.
-While the National Hurricane Center is currently forecasting maximum sustained winds to peak near 70 mph at the time of landfall on Tuesday night or Wednesday, there is a chance the system could reach or exceed the hurricane threshold of maximum sustained winds of 74 mph.
-Regardless of its classification, the bulk of the impacts should remain the same.
+The National Hurricane Center is predicting Sally to make landfall at hurricane strength, with peak winds around 80 mph.

 The National Hurricane Center may issue storm surge watches for a portion of the Louisiana, Mississippi, Alabama and Florida coastline on Saturday night.
-Storm surge flooding, which refers to the rise in water above normally dry land due to landfalling tropical storms and hurricanes, is a significant threat in the region this storm is expected to hit.
+Storm-surge flooding, which refers to the rise in water above normally dry land due to tropical storms and hurricanes making landfall, is a significant threat in the region this storm is expected to hit.

 Data suggests that, like many recent storms, Tropical Storm Sally may intensify right up until the point of landfall.
 That means a few more, or fewer, hours over the Gulf could spell big differences in impacts.
-As it stands now, a few localized wind gusts between 65 and 80 mph appear likely, primarily to the immediate east of where the center moves ashore.
+As it stands now, wind gusts between 65 and 80 mph appear likely, primarily to the immediate east of where the center moves ashore.

 That’s the same area where southerly winds could push ashore a storm surge of several feet.
 That portion of the Gulf Coast is especially susceptible to storm surge flooding due to the shape of the coastline and other factors.
 The exact magnitude of the surge threat remains to be seen, as it will depend on the storm’s track, intensity and exact timing.